-Have you tried transferring a file to an external storage device like a SD/microSD card, USB flash drive or external hard drive and got this error message – “The file is too large for destination file system“?
-You might have wondered why this happened and what caused this error despite having ample amount of space on your storage device.
+Have you tried transferring a file to an external storage device like an SD/microSD card, USB flash drive, or external hard drive and got this error message – “The file is too large for destination file system“?
+You might have wondered why this happened and what caused this error despite having an ample amount of space on your storage device.

-Once the large file has been split into smaller files, you can proceed to transferring the files one at a time into your storage device.
+Once the large file has been split into smaller files, you can proceed to transfer the files one at a time into your storage device.

 If you choose to format the storage device, then you will have three options: NTFS, HFS+ or exFAT.

 NTFS, which is the default format type in Windows has a 16EB (Exabytes) file size limit and is read-only on OS X meaning, you can only view the files but can’t transfer them.
 Drives formatted with the default OS X format – HFS+ or more commonly known as Mac OS Extended (8EB file size limit) can’t be read on Windows computers.
 If you’re only using Windows machines then use NTFS.
 If you’re only gonna use the external storage device for OS X machines, then use HFS+ or Mac OS Extended.